Kant

 Philosophy of Cognitive Science and AI

-This paper argues that predictive processing (PP), while a powerful model of the brain as a prediction machine, fails to capture the agential dimension of intrinsically motivated learning.
-Drawing on Kant’s notion of recognition, I propose that genuine learning requires a form of “second-order recognition,” where agents not only register but endorse the very principles that guide their learning.
-This Kantian move reframes autonomy as central to cognition and provides resources for extending PP beyond prediction-error minimization to encompass essential forms of human cognition such as creativity, curiosity, and self-actualization.
+This paper argues that while predictive processing (PP) offers a powerful model of the brain as a prediction machine, it fails to capture the agential dimension of intrinsically motivated learning.
+Drawing on Kant’s notion of recognition, I suggest that genuine learning involves more than registering prediction errors; it requires recognizing those errors as opportunities for learning.
+This, in turn, presupposes what I call “second-order recognition”: the capacity of an agent to endorse the very principles guiding their own learning.
+This Kantian move reframes autonomy as central to cognition and offers resources for extending PP beyond prediction-error minimization to account for other forms of human cognition such as creativity, curiosity, and self-actualization.